Jefferson County Court Records

 County Court at Law Civil Cases

-Jefferson County Court at Law No. 1 hears civil cases in which the amount in controversy falls between $500.00 and $325,000.00.
+Jefferson County Court at Law No. 1 hears civil cases where the amount in controversy falls between $500.00 and $325,000.00.
 This court also handles appeals from Justice of the Peace courts, municipal courts, and state agency administrative hearings.
 The County Clerk handles filings for this court.

 - Phone: (409) 835-8475, Option 4